fadel/pytorch_ema/README.md

 ### Manual validation mode

-While the `average_parameters()` context manager is convinient, you can also manually execute the same series of operations:
+While the `average_parameters()` context manager is convenient, you can also manually execute the same series of operations:
 ```python
 ema.store()
 ema.copy_to()